arnochauveau/cypress-workshop/README.md

  > TIP: run one file at a time from the Cypress application to avoid waiting on previously tested tests.

+ > TIP: `cy.login()` will come in handy to test features that are behind the login screen.

 example of one file's structure

 e.g.: `login.spec.js`